liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

          NSaved=17 IEnMin=11 EnMin= -5976.91129255226     IErMin=10 ErrMin= 6.51D-03
          ```
    - `SCF=vshift=N`:
      - Use level shift to virtually increase the HOMO-LUMO gap. `SCF=vshift=N` shifts orbital energies by N*0.001 hartree.
 You can usually use a value of 200~500.
 This does NOT affect the final converged results.
-It's most effective to system with small gaps, like (multi-core) transition metal complexes.
+It's most effective to systems with small gaps, like (multicore) transition metal complexes.
 Use this if other method fails.
    - `SCF=Fermi`:
      - A black box mixed method uses Fermi broadening, damping and level shifting dynamically.
 Use this if other method fails.

  - **Make sure you have a qualitatively correct wavefunction**:
    - There are situations where the guess you provided to the program is qualitatively incorrect.
-   - For example, the guess for the system of \[HSO3-\]...\[NO2·\] could have a incorrect fragment charge population and corresponds to \[HSO3·\]...\[NO2-\], causing SCF problems (even if you got a converged wavefunction, the result would be meaningless for your purpose.
+   - For example, the guess for the system of \[HSO3-\]...\[NO2·\] could have an incorrect fragment charge population and corresponds to \[HSO3·\]...\[NO2-\], causing SCF problems (even if you got a converged wavefunction, the result would be meaningless for your purpose).
 Similar situation could arise from spin population: the most common problem is a closed shell guess was given for a spin polarized system; more complicated situation could be the spin population for dual-transition metal complexes.
-   - For these situation, the most effective way to solve this is a fragmented guess, where a two-step gaussian job is called, and first step only generates a guess (where the wavefunction for each fragment is converged, then put together without further optimization).
+   - For these situations, the most effective way to solve this is a fragmented guess, where a two-step Gaussian job is called, and the first step only generates a guess (where the wavefunction for each fragment is converged, then put together without further optimization).
    - The following input file is for the calculation of \[HSO3-\]...\[NO2·\].
-In the second step, `guess=read` cause gaussian to read the wavefunction from the chk file generated above; `guess=always` let gaussian read the guess.chk at every optimization step, this can sometimes prevent the drift-away from the wavefunction you want during optimization. `pop=always` asks gaussian to calculate Mulliken population for every step of the optimization, so that you can check that the wavefunction is always correct.
+In the second step, `guess=read` cause Gaussian to read the wavefunction from the chk file generated above; `guess=always` let Gaussian read the guess.chk at every optimization step, this can sometimes prevent the drift-away from the wavefunction you want during optimization. `pop=always` asks Gaussian to calculate Mulliken population for every step of the optimization, so that you can check that the wavefunction is always correct.

         ```
         %rwf=/path/to/your/temp/temp.rwf